+1. Claim 35: "The method of Claim 29, wherein the method results in a probability of progression-free survival at 9 months for microsatellite instability high or DNA mismatch repair deficient colorectal cancer patients is at least 60%."

-Claim 34 is obvious over the combination for the same reasons Claim 32 is obvious, which is discussed in Section VI.C.6.e.
-(EX1003, ¶143.)
+Claim 35 is obvious over the combination for the same reasons Claim 6 is m.

-g.
 Claim 36: "The method of claim 35, wherein the microsatellite instability high or DNA mismatch repair deficient colorectal cancer patients have received a prior cancer therapy drug and the cancer had progressed following the prior cancer therapy."

-Claim 36 is obvious over the combination for the same reasons Claim 32 is obvious, which are discussed in Section VI.C.6.e.
-(EX1003, ¶144.)
+Claim 36 is obvious over the combination for the same reasons Claims 6 and a.
+Claim 8: "The method of claim 1, wherein the pembrolizumab is administered to the patient intravenously."

+26 are obvious, which are discussed in Sections VI.C.6.a and VI.C.6.e.
+(EX1003,